Poppaea Sabina: In film and television

 In the 1932 pre-Code film The Sign of the Cross, Poppaea is portrayed (by Claudette Colbert) as openly bisexual, suggestively inviting a female companion to bathe with her, but lusting after Roman soldier Marcus Superbus (Fredric March).
+The historic story of Poppaea bathing in milk became through Colbert to be associated with Cleopatra, who Colbert did also portray in another film, becoming the modern myth about Cleopatra having bathed in milk.

 Poppaea was portrayed by Brigitte Bardot in the 1956 Italian film Nero's Mistress; by Kay Patrick in the 1965 Doctor Who serial The Romans; by Sally Bazely in the 1976 BBC TV series I, Claudius; by Kara Tointon in the 2003 film Boudica (distributed in the U.S. as Warrior Queen); and by Élisa Tovati in the 2004 drama film Nero.

 Rachel Yakar performs the role of Poppea in the 1979 opera film of L'incoronazione di Poppea, directed by Jean-Pierre Ponnelle and conducted by Nikolaus Harnoncourt.

 Poppaea is portrayed by Catherine McCormack in the 2006 BBC docudrama Ancient Rome: The Rise and Fall of an Empire.
 In this interpretation, she is kicked to death by Nero after offhandedly and uncritically mentioning a minor glitch during his performance at the Quinquennial Neronia.
 Her corpse is later shown mounted on display.

 In the 2013 Polish film Imperator, done entirely in Latin, Poppaea is played by Ewa Horwich.
 Here, Poppaea is depicted as outliving Nero and meeting her death in Germania after reuniting with Otho.